paulsimroth/restaurant_full_system/README.md

 # RESTAURANT FULLSTACK APP

-This is an All-in_one soluton for restaurants in need of a simple website with an integrated admin dashboard
+This is an All-in-one solution for restaurants in need of a simple website with an integrated admin dashboard.

 ## Development